josaphinefalconer/AI-Safety-Writing-and-Research-/README.md

 # Welcome to The Josaphine Collective
-This is where I collect everything I write about on AI safety and governance.
-Some entries include framework examples.
+This is where I collect everything I write about on AI and it's impact on people.